The Way Out & COVID-19

 How do tickets work?

-All audiences enter The Way Out on a rolling basis, in order of arrival.
+All audiences enter The Way Out one at a time, in order of arrival; please plan to be 5-10 minutes early.
 Upon arriving at Laurel Hill Cemetery, our ushers will greet you through the closed window of your vehicle.
 Via cellphone, ushers will confirm your ticket time slot, and guide you into the show.

 Can I get out of my car?